 What is the Total Action for Progress Emergency Home Repair and Rehabilitation for Homeowners Programs?

-The Emergency Home Repair and Rehabilitation for Homeowners programs provide emergency home repairs to improve living conditions for low-income families and low-income disabled and elderly persons by removing barriers to habitability and accessibility in their homes.
-Repairs are those that affect the health and safety of the residents of the home that, left undone, would make the home inaccessible, unsafe or unhealthy.
+The Emergency Home Repair program provides home repairs to improve living conditions for low-income families and low-income disabled and elderly persons by removing barriers to habitability and accessibility in their homes.
+Repairs are those that affect the health and safety of the residents of the home that, left undone, would make the home inaccessible, unsafe, or unhealthy.

 What areas does this program serve?

 Residents of the counties of Bath, Botetourt, Craig, Roanoke, and Rockbridge, and the cities of Buena Vista, Covington, Lexington, Roanoke, and Salem are eligible for services.

 There are no costs to approved clientele for this program.

 The Emergency Home Repair program is located at 2121 Salem Ave.
 SW, in Roanoke, Virginia.
 Our hours of operation are Monday through Friday from 9 a.m. to 5 p.m.
 Please contact Tonya Williams at (540) 283-4899 for more information.
 You may also contact Ms. Williams via email by using the "Contact" button at the bottom of this page.

 Prospective clients for emergency home repairs cannot earn more than 80% of the Area Median Income.
 To find your area median income, click on this link: HUD User.
 Then click on the FY 2017 IL Documentation button.
 You will be able to enter the city or county in which you live to find your area median income.